 Ambassadors

-There are some very special people associated with the Stratford Literary Festival who we call Ambassadors and who, like fairy godparents, beaver away on our behalf helping us to build and develop the Festival.
+There are some very special people associated with the Stratford Literary Festival, who we call Ambassadors and who, like fairy godparents, beaver away on our behalf helping us to build and develop the Festival.

 Maggie O’Farrell – Festival Patron

-Maggie is the author of nine best-selling books, including The Hand that First Held Mine and I Am, I Am, I Am.
-She agreed to become Patron after working with the Festival on establishing a memorial to Shakespeare's son, who was the subject of her Women's Prize-winning novel, Hamnet, which is due to be made into a film by Steven Speilberg's production company.
-The memorial in the churchyard of Holy Trinity Church, Shakespeare's resting place, features two trees, one to Hamnet and one to his twin sister, Judith.
-'I am honoured and delighted to become the Festival's Patron,' she says.
-'I’m so impressed with its outreach programme and am thrilled to be able to support its activities like this.
-I am looking forward to being involved with the Festival for years to come.'
+Maggie is the bestselling author of several novels and a memoir, including The Hand that First Held Mine and I Am, I Am, I Am.
+She agreed to become Patron after working with the Festival to establish a memorial to Shakespeare’s son, who was the subject of her Women’s Prize-winning novel, Hamnet.
+The memorial in the churchyard of Holy Trinity Church, Shakespeare’s resting place, features two trees, one for Hamnet and one for his twin sister, Judith.
+Hamnet has also been adapted for the screen by Maggie and director Chloé Zhao.
+The film stars Jessie Buckley and Paul Mescal.

 Dame Jacqueline Wilson